-The Körber Multilateralism Lab aims to develop innovative approaches to shape the future of the multilateral order.
-It is a joint initiative of the German Institute for Global and Area Studies (GIGA) and Körber-Stiftung, bringing together wide-ranging and in-depth expertise in facilitating international dialogue, independent high-quality research, and two global networks of thought leaders and policy experts.
+Initiated in 2020, the Körber Multilateralism Lab aimed to develop innovative approaches to shape the future of the multilateral order.
+Together with the German Institute for Global and Area Studies (GIGA), we brought together wide-ranging and in-depth expertise in facilitating international dialogue, independent high-quality research, and two global networks of thought leaders and policy experts.

-The COVID-19 pandemic and its repercussions are a painful reminder that we are increasingly facing global challenges that unilateral action cannot address.
+The COVID-19 pandemic and its repercussions were a painful reminder that we are increasingly facing global challenges that unilateral action cannot address.
 On the one hand, pre-existing global trends such as introspection and anti-globalist tendencies have been aggravated and accelerated.
-On the other hand, we know that the need for global cooperation has increased even more.
-Long before the outbreak of SARS-CoV-2, policy fields such as global health were characterized by intense multilateral cooperation and could serve as productive starting points for other policy areas.
+On the other hand, the need for global cooperation has increased even more.

 The launch of the Körber Multilateralism Lab Report took place on Thursday, 20 May 2021 in partnership with the Munich Security Conference.